sailpoint-oss/developer.sailpoint.com/products/iiq/docs/identity-iq/plugin-developer-guide/chapter-9/index.md

 sidebar_position: 9
 sidebar_class_name: plugin_developer_guide_installation
 keywords: ['plugin']
-description: Plugin Developer Guide Installation in IdentityIQ
+description: IdentityIQ Plugin Installation
 slug: /docs/plugin-developer-guide/installation
 tags: ['plugin','guide','identityiq']
 ---

 # Plugin Installation

 Plugin installation is simple in IdentityIQ 7.1.
-Simply navigate to Settings -> Plugins, and then click the 'New' button
+Mavigate to Settings -> Plugins, and then click the 'New' button.

 ![New Plugin Button](../img/new_plugin.png)

-Doing this will create a view with a large element that allows for drag and drop installation.
-Drag the .zip archive of your plugin to this element and the Plugin will install.
-If any errors occur during this process, check the SyslogEvent table for more information.
+Doing so will create a view with a large element that allows for drag and drop installation.
+Drag your plugin's .zip archive to this element, and the plugin will install.
+If any errors occur during this process, check the 'SyslogEvent' table for more information.

 ![Drag and Drop](../img/drag_and_drop.png)